jonathanhogg/flitter/docs/install.md

 : Turns on logging of **Flitter** virtual machine statistics.
 This will slow down the interpreter by quite a lot.
 The statistics are written out on exit at the `INFO` logging level, which means you will also need to have at least `--verbose` logging turned on to see the results.
-Be wary of interpreting these
-statistics: the overhead of doing the timing can make very simple instructions that are executed millions of times appear to be a larger source of execution cost than they really are.
+Be wary when interpreting these statistics: the overhead of doing the timing can make very simple instructions that are executed millions of times appear to be a larger source of execution cost than they really are.
+It is probably most usefully used in conjunction with `--lockstep` and `--runtime` (see above) to run for a specific number of frames and compare the statistics of different versions of a program.

 ## Developing Flitter